Vujas-Eteph/miniCSR/README.md

 # Check Server Resources (CSR) - Minimalist Version

-*A minimalist and private webpage to monitor resources on local "GPU servers".
-Only YOU and the people in your network can access the webpage displaying your server resources.*
+*In a computer science lab or tech company, managing multiple servers and GPUs for deep learning experiments can be challenging. miniCSR provides a minimalist and private webpage to monitor the resources of local 'GPU servers.'
+Only you and authorized users within your network can access this webpage, offering a secure way to view detailed statistics of your GPU, CPU, and disk space resources for each server—all in one place.*

-*What do I get from miniCSR?*
-Statistics of your GPU, CPU and disk space ressources for each server in one place.
-Here is how it looks like (Anonymized Screen Shoot):
+Here's an anonymized screenshot of how it looks:
 ![CSR_output_anonymized](./assets/Anonymized_CSR_output.png)

-*How does it actually work?*
-TODO

 ## Setting up miniCSR